 Although no amount of money can take away your pain or bring back your spouse, later down the road, you may be glad that you played a role in defending your spouse’s death and bringing a claim against the negligent party.
 This is why you need to speak with an experienced Peachtree City wrongful death lawyer about your case.

 Even if you don’t think you have a case because your spouse didn’t work, you may be able to collect for other damages.
 For example, in the case of the death of a housewife, the surviving spouse and family can seek damages for loss of services and other financial damages.
-Don’t dismiss your case without speaking to a knowledgeable Georgia wrongful death attorney at the Law Offices of Shane Smith in a free consultation at (770) 487-8999 today.
+Don’t dismiss your case without speaking to a knowledgeable Georgia wrongful death attorney at Shane Smith Law in a free consultation at (770) 487-8999 today.